zocky/meteor-frames-router/README.md

+EXPERIMENTAL and not production ready.
+You have been warned.

 # FramesRouter - Routable subpages for Meteor

 With FramesRouter, you can define routes and show them in templates with `{{>Frame path="/your/path"}}`.